2012–13 Hershey Bears season: Calder Cup playoffs

-Post season
+Postseason

 On May 17, Bears President Doug Yingst and Washington Capitals General Manager George McPhee announced they would not renew the contract of head coach Mark French.
 French spent four seasons with Hershey, making the playoffs every time and winning the Calder Cup in 2009.
 He was the fifth winningest Hershey Bears coach at 180 wins, which was one win behind the fourth winningest, John Paddock.
 French subsequently became head coach of KHL Medveščak Zagreb for the Kontinental Hockey League.
 Several people were identified as possible candidates to succeed French, including Troy Mann, Paul Jerrard, Mike Stothers, Eric Veilleux and Larry Courville.
 After a search, it was announced on June 18 that Mike Haviland had been chosen for the position.
 Yingst said Haviland was chosen because it was believed he could improve Hershey's home record and create a tougher, more aggressive, "in your face" team.
 Haviland had applied for the Washington Capitals head coach position the year prior, but Oates was selected instead.

 After four years as Hershey's assistant coach, Mann accepted a job as head coach of ECHL's Bakersfield Condors on June 21.
 Mann had reinterviewed for his position with the Bears and felt it went well, but said he faced a deadline to accept the Bakersfield job and could not turn it down.
 Ryan Mougenel was signed as Mann's replacement on July 5.
 He had previously worked with Haviland, when Mougenel was alternate captain on and Haviland was head coach of the ECHL's Atlantic City Boardwalk Bullies in 2002–03, the year the team won the Kelly Cup.